 SalzburgerLand in Summer

-A summer holiday in SalzburgerLand feels like … a light and breezy day by the lake, … a hearty snack at a mountain hut, … a picnic in the countryside with your loved ones.
+A summer holiday in SalzburgerLand feels like a light and breezy day by the lake, a hearty snack at a mountain hut, or a picnic in the countryside with your loved ones.
 In SalzburgerLand, nature takes centre stage.
-The warmest season even has its own name here: Almsommer.
-It’s all about activity, sports, and enjoying the outdoors – a pure alpine lifestyle!
+The warm season even has its own name here: "Almsommer" or Alpine Summer.
+It’s all about active days and enjoying the outdoors – pure Alpine lifestyle!
 The people of SalzburgerLand love all kinds of outdoor activities in the fresh air.
-And how could they not, with such an abundance of lakes, forests, mountains, and alpine pastures?
+And how could they not, with such an abundance of lakes, forests, mountains, and Alpine pastures?

-Take, for example, Hohe Tauern National Park: Austria’s largest national park is the star when it comes to biodiversity, alpine landscapes, and waterfalls.
-Salzburger Seenland is loved for its crystal-clear lakes, while the Salzkammergut has lived up to its reputation as a picturesque summer retreat for almost 200 years.
+Take, for example, Hohe Tauern National Park: Austria’s largest national park is a standout when it comes to biodiversity, Alpine landscapes, and waterfalls.
+Salzburg's lake district is loved for its crystal-clear lakes, while the Salzkammergut region has lived up to its reputation as a picturesque summer retreat for almost 200 years.

 SalzburgerLand Card

-The all-inclusive card for a summer holiday with many attractions and excursion destinations in SalzburgerLand and the city of Salzburg.
+This visitor card gives you access to attractions and excursion destinations in the province of SalzburgerLand and the city of Salzburg.

 Events in SalzburgerLand